vigneshv92/Machine-Learning/Notes/Hyperparameter_Tuning.md

 ## [Introduction to Hyperparameter Tuning](https://youtu.be/nah8kxqp55U)

 Let's take a look at how we can use SageMaker to improve our Boston housing model.
 To begin with, we will remind ourselves how we train a model using SageMaker.

+Essentially, tuning a model means training a bunch of models, each with different hyperparameters, and then choosing the best performing model.
+Of course, we still need to describe two different aspects of hyperparameter tuning:

+1) What is a bunch of models?
+In other words, how many different models should we train?

+2) Which model is the best model?
+In other words, what sort of metric should we use in order to distinguish how well one model performs relative to another.